A Localized Method for the Multi-commodity Flow Problem: Optimality Condition

-The greater the \(h(\Delta_{ik})\) is, the higher the vertex \(i\) for commodity flow \(k\) is.
-The greater the \(\psi(f_{ij})\) is, the more 'congested' the arc \((i,j)\) is.
+The greater the \(h_{ik}\) is, the higher the vertex \(i\) for commodity \(k\) is.
+The greater the \(\psi_{ij}\) is, the more congested the edge \((i,j)\) is.
 As is often said, water finds its level.
-Intuitively, if the height difference between vertex \(i\) and vertex \(j\) for commodity \(k\) is greater than the congestion of arc \((i,j)\), the flow \(f_{ij}^k\) should be increased; if the height difference is less than the congestion of arc \((i,j)\), the flow \(f_{ij}^k\) should be decreased.
-In the following we would give a strict proof to demonstrate that this intuitive idea would obtain the feasible solution for the multi-commodity flow problem.
+Intuitively, if the height difference between vertex \(i\) and vertex \(j\) for commodity \(k\) is greater than the congestion of edge \((i,j)\), the flow \(f_{ij,k}\) should be increased; if the height difference is less than the congestion, the flow \(f_{ij,k}\) should be decreased.
+In the remainder of this paper, , we provide a rigorous proof to demonstrate that the feasible solution for the multicommodity flow problem can be obtained by this intuitive idea.